 Conferences are also worth checking out, though they are usually held once a year and are less common than workshops and seminars.
 They tend to have an array of speakers and draw a varied crowd, with great networking sessions after the main events.
 Famous conferences would be TED and I Can Do It! which have local versions all around the world.
 Click on the links for more details.

 Do you have hobbies which you’ve always wanted to pursue but put off in the back burner?
 Any sports you want to pick up but haven’t?
 How about killing the procrastination bug and signing up for classes or courses on them?
 Many classes only take one to two hours a week spanning two to three months, which is very manageable actually.

-One of my friends in law had very poor-work life balance last year and she was constantly stressed out and unhappy.
+One of my friends in the legal profession had very poor-work life balance and she was constantly stressed out and unhappy.
 Tired of all the time she had been spending at work, she signed up for a drumming class, which was once a week, and yoga, which she went anywhere from one to three times every week.
 Doing so helped her to live a life outside of work, and made her much happier as a result.

 A regular class on something you enjoy, whether it’s arts and craft, sports, literary, or a new language, can make a great difference in a busy work life.
 It prevents you from being coped up at work every week and keeps you anchored on your personal interests while pursuing your professional goals at the same time.

 Instead of meeting new friends one at a time, social parties or events can let you can meet 20 to 30 people at one go, making it more fun and exciting.